Nodone00/bf6-elevator/README.md

 A complete two-floor elevator therefore requires eight configured Godot objects.

 **IMPORTANT**: In Godot, your doors must visually be in the open position.
-Set the default floor in the script (the position of the elevator on OnGameModeStarted).
+Set the floor at whoch the elevator starts in the script (the position of the elevator on OnGameModeStarted).

 ### Bottom floor